tom-b13/schofield/docs/Epic A - Data model & migration.md

 Then the system must validate row values against the declared schema before insertion proceeds.
 Reference: E5; STEP-3

-6.3.1.6 Join Execution Follows Row Validation
+**6.3.1.6 Direct Lookup Follows Row Validation**
 Given row insertion has passed schema validation,
-When joins are required,
+When placeholder sourcing is required,
-Then the system must execute joins from Response to QuestionToPlaceholder to TemplatePlaceholder.
+Then the system must perform a **direct lookup** by `QuestionnaireQuestion.placeholder_code` (unique when present).
 Reference: E6; STEP-3

-6.3.1.7 Placeholder Resolution Follows Join Execution Given joins are successfully executed,
+**6.3.1.7 Placeholder Resolution Follows Direct Lookup** Given direct lookup completes successfully,
 When placeholder resolution is required,
-Then the system must trigger resolution of placeholder values for downstream use.
+Then the system must return the resolved values to the requesting component.
 Reference: E7; STEP-3

 6.3.1.8 Rollback Follows Migration Failure